kcpetersen111/Rest-API/README.md

 # Rest-API
-A basic rest api made in golang
+A basic rest api made in golang with the gorilla mux package